ohbm/osr2020/research.md

 title: Research
 ---

-My current Phd research focuses on two loosely defined topics within the broad field of functional magnetic resonance imaging (fMRI) analysis:
+My current Phd research focuses on two topics within the broad field of functional magnetic resonance imaging (fMRI) analysis:

 1. Developing new signal processing methods the improve the quality of real-time functional MRI signals, for use in clinical applications like neurofeedback
 2. Developing software tools and processes that assist fMRI researchers in implementing best practices for data quality control and methods reporting